vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/021/05_Asminpishangamindavo_dadhAtA.md

 title = "05"

 +++
-On my interpr. of this vs., see publ. tr.
-Both Geldner and Renou have quite different views.
+On my interpr. of this vs., see published translation Both Geldner and Renou have quite different views.

 Geldner takes the asmin to be the sacrificer (flg.
 Sāyaṇa.), with the piśáṅgam … venám (my “tawny tracker,” his “den goldenen Seher”) “ein innerer Mahner” of this would-be stingy man.
 This anticipation of an Upaniṣadic-type Inner Controller seems anachronistic to me.
 Renou simply -- in my opinion over-simplistically -- takes all elements to be soma in one form or another: the soma drops are urged to put “le (Soma) Veilleur à couleur-d’or” into the soma liquid.